cimple-chandu/ricevision/README.md

 - 🤖 Detect rice diseases using deep learning models
 - 🔗 Ensemble learning for highly accurate predictions (99%)
 - 📊 Real-time disease classification into 10 categories
-- 🌐 Deployed as both native mobile app and PWA with offline support for frontend
+- 🌐 Deployed as both native mobile app and PWA
 - 💬 AI-powered chatbot for assistance and disease info
 - 📱 User-friendly interface for farmers and agriculture experts